NealAnalyticsLLC/Enterprise-Data-Warehouse-AzureSynapse/README.md

 # Report Development
 ## How to use Synapse in Power BI
-Following are the steps to connect Synapse in power BI –
+Following are the steps to connect Synapse in power BI.
 1. In Power BI Desktop click on Get data and then select Azure SQL Database as a source.

 	![get data](https://github.com/NealAnalyticsLLC/Enterprise-Data-Warehouse-AzureSynapse/blob/dev/piyush/images/get%20data.png)